hashicorp/field-workshops-terraform/instruqt-tracks/terraform-cloud-aws-v2/02-terraform-cloud-setup/assignment.md

 3- Terraform Cloud Token
 ===

 - Use this <o>[link](https://app.terraform.io/app/settings/tokens?source=terraform-login)</o> to create a new user token.
-When prompted to create a user token, click "Generate Token"
+When prompted, click "Generate Token" to generate the new token.

-- Use the <m>Create API token</m> button to generate a new **personal user token** to use in this workshop.

 - <lb>Make sure to save your Terraform Cloud token.
 It will not be displayed again.</lb>